 How does cannabis travel through the body?

 The manner in which THC travels through your body says a lot about how long it may last in your system.

 When cannabis is smoked or vaporized, THC enters the bloodstream through the lungs.
 From there, THC is carried in the bloodstream directly to the heart and pumped throughout the body, binding to the CB1 receptors located in the brain, certain organs, and central nervous system, as well as the CB2 receptors in the spleen and immune system.

 As blood circulates throughout the body, THC is continuously passed through the liver and broken down into metabolites.
-To detect the presence of cannabis in the body, most drug screening methods look for one metabolite called 11-nor-9-carboxy-THC, or THC-COOH.
+To test for THC, most drug test methods look for the specific metabolite called 11-nor-9-carboxy-THC, or THC-COOH.

-The process is slightly different when weed enters the system in the form of an edible or capsule.
-When cannabis is ingested, THC enters the bloodstream through the walls of the stomach and intestine, traveling directly to the liver where a large amount is eliminated or metabolized.
-The remaining THC and THC metabolites are then circulated by the heart and sent to the brain.
+When it comes to ingesting cannabis like in the forms of edibles or capsules, the body handles THC in a different way.
+When ingested, THC enters the bloodstream through the walls of the stomach and intestine, traveling directly to the liver where a large amount is broken down or metabolized.
+The remaining THC metabolites are then passed through the heart and sent to the brain.

 How long does THC stay in urine?

 The urine test is the most common drug test for THC.
 Byproducts of THC are detectable in the urine for longer than other commonly tested drugs.
 The exact length of time THC is traceable in urine mostly depends on a person’s frequency of cannabis use.
 General guidelines that determine how long THC stays in a person’s urine include:

 - Using cannabis once a month will result in THC being in your urine for 3-8 days.